The REALcard (special work permit)

 - The right to work and live in the U.S. legally

-- The right to receive health care, continuing education, training, and other benefits
+- The right to receive access to healthcare, continuing education, training, and other benefits

 - The right to apply for a visa and travel freely to and from their country of origin

-- The right to apply for a driver’s license and auto insurance, depending upon individual state laws
+- The right to apply for a driver’s license and auto insurance, contingent on individual state laws

-- The right for their children and spouses to receive the same benefits as the Special Work Permit holder
+- The right for their children and spouses to receive the same benefits as the REALcard holder

-- Employers will sponsor employees, bringing compliance with the law and no longer be subject to fines or penalties.
+- Will be in compliance with the law and no longer be subject to fines or penalties

-- Employers will be rewarded with healthy and dedicated employees.
+- Will be rewarded with healthy and dedicated employees

 - Will benefit by helping to secure support services and allowing their workers to live and work here legally and earn self-respect, with acceptance and accountability, saving money for American taxpayers